-UAA will offer an Associate Applied Sciences Degree in Physical Therapist Assistant beginning in the Spring 2015 semester.
+UAA offers an Associate of Applied Sciences Degree in Physical Therapist Assistant beginning in the Spring 2015 semester.
 The Physical Therapist Assistant program is designed to prepare students for entry-level employment in a healthcare setting as a licensed physical therapist assistant (PTA).
 The PTA program is three consecutive semesters (one full year) in addition to prerequisite requirements.
 For the first two semesters, classes are held on the Anchorage campus.
 During the third semester classes are on campus in addition to participating in two full-time off site clinical affiliations.
 Some affiliations may require students to travel to clinical sites in other communities.

 To work as a PTA, an individual must graduate with an Associate's degree from a PTA program at a college, university, technical or community college that is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Graduates must pass the national examination for licensing/certification/regulation in most states to be eligible to work.